lehaboy28/catapult-server/README.md

 ### Private Network

-Instructions on how to launch a secure and production-ready private chain will follow.
+Instructions on how to launch a secure and production-ready private chain will be released here.

 ## Contributing